streem/streem-sdk-ios/README.md

     }
 ```

-The `companyCode` is a code that streem will provide your company with; it is the url prefix when using the Steem Web App (`https://{company-code}.swa.dev.streem.cloud`).
-The `email` and `password` fields are the credentials a user has set up through the Streem Web App. `expert` indicates whether or not the user trying to login is an agent or a customer.
-This value defaults to `true`. `avatarUrl` is an optional string containing the url for a profile picture the user would like to be visible during streems.
+The `companyCode` is a code that Streem will provide your company with; it is the url prefix when using the Steem Web App (`https://{company-code}.swa.dev.streem.cloud`).
+The `email` and `password` fields are the credentials a user has set up through the Streem Web App.  `avatarUrl` is an optional string containing the url for a profile picture the user would like to be visible during streems.

 ### Starting a Remote Streem